 Loch Ness Centre and Exhibition

-The Loch Ness Centre and Exhibition opened over 30 years ago.
-Visitors are taken on a hi-tech multi-media presentation leading them through 7 themed areas.
-Discover 500 million years of history of Loch Ness from it’s beginnings to the third millennium.
+Visitors are taken on a hi-tech multi-media presentation leading them through 7 themed areas at The Loch Ness Centre and Exhibition.
+Discover 500 million years of history of Loch Ness from its beginnings to the third millennium.
 Natural mystery and legend reveal the unique environment of Loch Ness and the famous Loch Ness Monster.

 Operation Deepscan has been by far the largest and most intense search of Loch Ness to attempt to find the proof of the mystery known as the Loch Ness monster.
 Newspapers claimed it was “a sonar exploration of Loch Ness, an operation which would sweep the unfathomable depths of the loch from shore to shore and end to end with a curtain through which nothing could escape”.